sfgcatl-account/churchcrm-docker/README.md

 #Docker ChurchCRM

 This is the Docker Installation of ChurchCRM.
-It is installed on Alpine Linux and PHP7.
-It uses the Latest MariaDB.
+This image is currently using the latest release of ChurchCRM.
+It is installed on Alpine Linux, Apache, PHP7 & the Latest MariaDB.

 ##How To Use